 Graduates go on to positions in teaching, research, policy, administration, consultation, psychotherapy, learning specialists, and consultants, as well as positions in community agencies, educational research bureaus, and testing organizations.

-Featured Programs: Clinical Psychology, School Psychology, Social-Organizational Psychology
+Featured Programs: Clinical Psychology, Counseling Psychology, Developmental Psychology, School Psychology, Social-Organizational Psychology

 Each of the special education degree programs prepares teachers and specialists to succeed with a range of learning needs in diverse and inclusive environments such as homes, schools, and other community settings.
 Our curriculum focuses on areas of differentiated curriculum, service delivery systems, teaching for equity and social justice, assessment and intervention, and an inquiry approach to teaching and learning.

 Graduates go on to assume leadership and scholarly positions at all levels of professional activity, including classroom educators, community and national service agencies, hospital and rehabilitation programs, colleges and universities, and research centers, as well as local, state, and federal education agencies.

 Featured Programs: Applied Behavior Analysis, Intellectual Disabilities/Autism, Gifted Education

 Teacher Education & Certification

 Educators from across the United States and around the world come to Teachers College for professional development and certification.
 Teachers College offers over 25 programs that lead to New York State Initial Certification and several programs that culminate in professional certification.